By Ken Musante

 This information may be confusing to merchants, but you can use that uncertainty to better sell merchant services.

 After all, you are not selling data security solutions; you are selling secure payment processing.
 Because of the complexity of both the PCI DSS and available information pertaining to it, selling secure payment processing is different than selling other services.

 Specifically, when selling secure payment processing one must motivate, introduce, educate and close.

 Merchant prospects may not even realize they have potential issues.
 Consequently, prospects must first be motivated to even listen to your pitch.

 To do this, carry national stories to draw attention.
-To personalize the sales presentation, bring examples of
+To personalize the sales presentation, bring examples of local breaches.

 Almost every community has some articles on a local breach you can easily research for your presentation.
 These local examples will provide greater motivation, as they involve merchants your prospects can actually relate to.
 Help merchants estimate the cost for a breach.